 • Jumping or falling from a height

-Here’s the risk factors that increase your chances of a broken tibia.
+Risk factors that increase your chances of a fracture

 • Gender – Women, especially post-menopausal, are more prone due to problems with bone density

-• Medications – Some medications side-effects cause a decrease in bone density like long-term use of cortisone.
+• Medications – Some medication side-effects cause a decrease in bone density like long-term use of cortisone

-• Age – Persons with higher age has a bigger chance of falling due to general weakness and poor balance.
+• Age – Persons with higher age have a bigger chance of falling due to weakness and poor balance

-• Training surfaces and inappropriate footwear – Changing from a treadmill to road running or using worn out shoes increases the load going through your tibia, that’s poorly conditioned to absorb the volume of crunching force through your tibia.
+• Training surfaces and inappropriate footwear – Changing from a treadmill to road running or using worn-out shoes increases the load going through your tibia, which is poorly conditioned to absorb the volume of crunching force through your tibia.

 Signs of a tibia fracture